 Creating a personal brand

-You could say that back in the 1990’s a personal brand came in the form of your name on a simple business card (if you need a business card printing, we recommend CRS Graphics by the way!).
+You could say that back in the 1990’s a personal brand came in the form of your name on a simple business card.
 However, with the development of social media and an increase in online presence, a personal brand has become way more far reaching.
 Thanks to social media, the world is now a much smaller place, changing the way we interact.
 CEOs are now taking to twitter to discuss anything from politics to the weather and people love it!

 It’s accessible and helps to humanise their brand.
 A Nielsen consumer survey found that 90% of people trust messages from an individual they know compared to just 33% who trust messages from a brand.
 Having a personal brand can therefore can really set you apart from the competition and here’s a few tips on how to do just that…